Ethics of Driverless Cars

 Speaker: Hans Witt

 It's HALLOWEEN!
-Feel free to dress up
+Feel free to dress up in a costume (maybe your favorite Rotarian?) and show off your scary side!

 The shift to digital is transforming the way businesses deliver and track goods, from the point of initiation to the final destination.